1. Your existing unverified agent

 Pre-Execution Gate

-Before any tool call reaches the OS, the wrapper pauses execution and checks the exact intent against your local YAML policy.
+Before a browser tool call reaches the driver, the wrapper pauses execution and checks the exact intent against your local YAML policy (via Predicate Authority).

 rules: